rtmigo/mavence/README.md

 - If the Sonatype server responds, it does not mean that it is working

 - If sending a package to Staging fails for any reason, consider that the problem is on your end.
-Meditate more often and edit meta-data
+Meditate more and try to edit meta-data

 ## License